jonu4u/DataStructures/README.md

-# DataStructures
+# DataStructures In Python
-Python Code for most Datastrutures and Problems in various coding Platforms
+Python Code for most Datastrutures and Problems in various coding Platforms.